Kozea/WeasyPrint/docs/install.rst

     python -m weasyprint http://weasyprint.org weasyprint.pdf

-If you get an error like ``OSError: dlopen() failed to load a library: cairo / cairo-2`` it’s probably because Cairo (or another GTK+ library mentioned in the error message) is not properly available in the folders listed in your ``PATH`` environment variable.
+If you get an error like ``OSError: dlopen() failed to load a library: cairo / cairo-2`` it’s probably because cairo (or another GTK+ library mentioned in the error message) is not properly available in the folders listed in your ``PATH`` environment variable.